NHNguyen94/dsp_restaurant_tips/README.md

 # To be able to run full unit tests and the demo, you need to:
 - Install docker
 - Run `docker compose up` in the project root directory
+- Run `run-backend`
+- Run `run-frontend`
+- Run `split-dataset` or `split-dataset SPLIT_SIZE=number of files you want to split` This is for the ingest pipeline
 - Host airflow locally (read below instruction for how)
+- Go to localhost:8080, log in with the credentials admin/admin, and turn on the ingestion_pipeline and prediction_pipeline

 # To init airflow: